vernondcole/learn-salt/README.md

 If you wish, you can add more local VMs by editing the Vagrantfile.

+Vagrant requires the name of the interface which will be used for a bridged network.
+Since a workstation usually has more than one interface (are you using WiFi or hard wire?) this can be trick to determine.
+Vagrant will ask the user for input.
+There is a messy bunch of Ruby code in the Vagrantfile to try getting the correct name.
+You may want to supply your network adapter name in the Vagrantfile, especially if you are running Windows.

 ### A Private Test Network

 Some of the more advanced lessons (such as DHCP and PXE) cannot be run on a corporate or